Desolate Oath

 The woman's face falls, and she becomes guarded but resigned.
 "She's right."

-Hellsboar and imps scattered across the room, while a lone Mind Flayer is caught in a duel with a Cambion.
+Hellsboar and imps are scattered across the room, while the last living Mind Flayer stands among its dead brethren, caught in a duel with a large Cambion.
 At the very back of the bridge is the helm.
-Whipping tentacles float haplessly, waiting for direction.
-The illithid navigator is lying skewered in a pool of silver blood beneath them.
+A large mechanism connected to whipping tentacles which float haplessly, waiting for direction.
+A wheel with no captain, and the illithid navigator lying skewered in a pool of silver blood beneath it all.

 The hellsboar has turned and is charging once again.